 Following these steps enforces discipline and patience and prevents a trader from trading too often.

 Finding the end of corrections using my strategy requires the following steps:

 - Identifying trend direction and determining where a correction may appear.

 - Identifying the type of correction and using market geometry techniques to determine where such a correction could end.

 - Following a set of rules-based entry conditions to limit risk and enter trades.

 - Managing my open position until my targets are hit or my trailing stop gets taken out.

-Next I will give you a quick overview of how I followed these steps on a recent trade setup in Facebook.
+Next, I will give you a quick overview of how I followed these steps on a recent trade setup on Facebook.